Understanding where the audio signal currently is, and where it will go, is a key aspect of working on a large format mixing console.

-During a very basic recording session, an engineer is usually working with three mixes simultaneously, and since only one of these mixes can be heard clearly at a time, metering what the other signals are doing becomes paramount.
+Even during a very basic recording session, an engineer is usually working with three mixes simultaneously, and since only one of these mixes can be heard clearly at a time, metering what the other signals are doing becomes a necesstiy.

 The three basic mixes to monitor (listen to) during a very basic recording session, are as follows:

-Typically the fader on Channel Path is at unity gain and the signal is set to hit the meters at optimal levels without clipping via mic placement and/or gain input adjustments.
+Typically the fader on Channel Path is at unity gain and the signal is set to hit the meters at optimal levels, without clipping.
+This can be done via mic placement and/or gain input adjustments.

-This signal is in the console BEFORE it reaches the recording device.
+This Channel Path signal is in the console BEFORE it reaches the recording device.